FluxML/IRTools.jl/docs/src/dynamo.md

 6
 ```

-Here's how it works: our dynamo gets passed a *metadata* object `meta` representing the method we're working on.
-Typically, the only thing we'll want to do with this is to get its IR with `IR(meta)`.
+Here's how it works: our dynamo gets passed a set of *argument types* `a...`.
+We can use this to get IR for the method being called, with `IR(a...)`.
 Then we can transform that IR, return it, and it'll be compiled and run as usual.

 In this case, we can easily check that the transformed code produced by `roundtrip` is identical to the original IR for `mul`.